knguy2n/frontend-nanodegree-arcade-game/README.md

 *How to Play*

+1. Download game from this [repo](https://github.com/knguy2n/frontend-nanodegree-arcade-game).
+2. Open the index.html file in the frontend-nanodegree-arcade-game folder to run the game
-Player will start in the bottom left corner, the objective is to get to the row closest to the water without running into the bugs/enemies!
+3. Player will start in the bottom left corner, the objective is to get to the row closest to the water without running into the bugs/enemies!